 Amy Warr came to Alexander Dubose & Townsend after serving five years as an Assistant Solicitor General for the State of Texas.
-While at the Solicitor General's office, Amy handled approximately thirty appeals, including the challenge to the Ten Commandments monument on the Texas Capitol grounds in the United States Supreme Court and the 2005 School Finance case in the Supreme Court of Texas.
+While at the Solicitor General's office, Amy handled many important appeals, including the challenge to the Ten Commandments monument on the Texas Capitol grounds in the United States Supreme Court and the 2005 School Finance case in the Supreme Court of Texas.

-At AD&T, Amy continues a high-level Texas and federal appellate practice.
+At ADJT, Amy continues a high-level Texas and federal appellate practice.
 In 2008 she successfully represented 30 FDLS mothers before the Texas Supreme Court, winning the return of their children.

-Amy has been listed in Texas Super Lawyers since 2008 and was selected for inclusion in Best Lawyers in America for 2013.
+Amy has been listed in Texas Super Lawyers since 2008 and in Best Lawyers in America since 2013.
+In 2014, she was listed in the "Top 50 Central / West Texas" in Texas Super Lawyers.
 She is board-certified in civil appellate law by the Texas Board of Legal Specialization.

 Amy received her undergraduate degree from Brown University and graduated from the University of Texas School of Law, with honors, in 1995.
 She then served as a Briefing Attorney for Justice Craig Enoch on the Supreme Court of Texas.
 Amy argued her first case to the Supreme Court of Texas as a second-year Associate, winning a hard-earned victory against a veteran Supreme Court practitioner (current colleague Doug Alexander).